Tips

 Campaign completion

-Make sure to install your defibrillator somewhere out of direct sunlight, on a wall with electricity for the cabinet lighting and heating.
+Make sure to install your defibrillator somewhere out of direct sunlight, on a wall with an electrical supply for the cabinet's lighting and heating.
 A good spot might be on the wall of a corner house.
 Pick somewhere central in your area so everyone can get to it easily.